Jas-Bojan/Project-Byteflix/README.md

 # Byteflix
 ### using TMDB

+The Movie DataBase is an extensive database of movies and shows contributed to by the several thousands of users.

+They provide an opensource free API that can be integrated with any application to make use of the massive library of data for FREE!

 ## Introduction

 This project was developed with React.js for the frontend, Appwrite for backend solution and styled with TailwindCSS.